Stanley Battle: Coppin State University

 On March 3, 2003, Battle was appointed as the fourth president of Coppin State College in Baltimore, Maryland.
 The Battle administration focused on a three-point plan of academic excellence, facilities improvement and external relations to improve the college.
 Under Battle's leadership, the campus attained university status in 2004, and changed its name to Coppin State University.
 According to a university press release, state support increased by more than 50 percent in the 2005–2006 fiscal year during Battle's tenure.
 Coppin also became the first completely wireless campus in the University System of Maryland.
-Battle was also the creative force behind the establishment of the Urban Educational Corridor, a partnership with an elementary, middle and high schools.
+Battle was also the creative force behind the establishment of the Urban Educational Corridor, a partnership involving an elementary, middle and high schools.
 Under his tutelage, the university also managed the Coppin/Rosemont Initiative; the only higher education institution in Maryland to manage a public school that was failing and helped raise it to the ranks of the very best city schools.
 In 2005, he established The Coppin Academy, a 400-student on-campus high school partially funded by the Gates Foundation and the Thurgood Marshall College Fund.

 In November 2006, the board of governors of the University of North Carolina, elected Battle as the newest chancellor of North Carolina Agricultural and Technical State University in Greensboro, North Carolina.